ReaQta/reaqta-hive-api-client-javascript/README.md

 ### Eventual Consistency

 The ReaQta-Hive backend is eventually consistent.
 What this means in practice is that the resources you create might not be *immediately* available for retrieval.
-(They will likely show up after a couple hundred milliseconds.)
+(They will likely show up after a few hundred milliseconds.)

-Some workflows may require you to create a new resource, and then directly update its properties.
+Some workflows may require you to create a new resource, and then directly update some of its properties.
 In this scenario, you will want to add retries when you retrieve a newly created resource, in the event that the first few requests for the resource return a 404.

 ### Authentication

 The ReaQta-Hive API uses JSON Web Tokens (JWTs) to authenticate.
-As of writing, JWTs issued by the Api are typically valid for 15minutes.
+As of writing, JWTs issued by the API are typically valid for 15 minutes.

 The API client handles generating and refreshing these tokens automatically, so it is only necessary to provide your application's id and secret when you instantiate the client.

-If you're interested in building your own api client, in javascript or any other language, feel free to look at the code in `lib/authentication` as an implementation reference.
+If you're interested in building your own api client, in javascript or any other language, feel free to treat the code in `lib/authentication` as a reference implementation for handling authentication.

 ### Endpoint Isolation